thoth-tech/documentation/docs/Splashkit/Applications/Meeting Minutes/BelowTheSurfaceDesignDocument.md

 **Intangible Resources**: Something with no physical properties such as the health bar.

-**Classical Conditioning**: Relates to a behavior in regard to a biological response.
+**Classical Conditioning**: Relates to a behaviour in regard to a biological response.
 Animals and humans can be easily controlled under classical conditioning principles.
 This is not often a voluntary process, it’s about the provision of stimulus and the expected response.

-**Operant Conditioning**: Relates to the observation of behavior responses.
+**Operant Conditioning**: Relates to the observation of behaviour responses.
 Related to classical conditioning, we observe the player within the surrounding environment for maximum gain or punishment.